Arrow leftBack to Explore

 The Campaign

-The Bromine, Ozone, and Mercury Experiment (BROMEX) investigated how the decline of Arctic sea ice impacts bromine, ozone, and mercury levels in the atmosphere.
-BROMEX conducted a single deployment over Alaska and surrounding seas during the boreal spring of 2012.
-Gas concentration profiles from both the air and ground were measured and supplemented with satellite data on snow and sea ice changes.
-BROMEX was funded by NASA’s Cryospheric Sciences Program and coordinated with activities during the 2012 deployment of Operation Ice Bridge.
+The Bromine, Ozone, and Mercury Experiment (BROMEX) was a NASA field campaign that investigated how the decline of Arctic sea ice affects atmospheric bromine, ozone, and mercury levels.
+BROMEX conducted a single deployment over Alaska and the surrounding seas during the boreal spring of 2012.
+Airborne and ground-based measurements of gas concentration profiles were collected to complement satellite data on changes in snow and sea ice.
+BROMEX was funded by NASA’s Cryospheric Sciences Program and coordinated with activities during the 2012 Operation Ice Bridge deployment.

 2012-03-06 — 2012-05-15